Working Toward Retirement Goals With IRAs

 It can be a confusing decision to make.
 Here are some things to think about:

-- The difference in fees and expenses between the QRP and IRA
+- The difference in services offered, investment options, and fees and expenses between the QRP and IRA

-- Any special considerations regarding your employer stock
+- Any special tax considerations regarding employer stock in your QRP

 - Timing of RMDs